mehrantsi/high-performance-kv-store/TechnicalDesign.md

 2. Valid records are moved to the front of the device.
 3. Deleted and empty sectors are consolidated at the end.
 4. In-memory structures are updated to reflect new sector locations.
+5. The `allocated_sectors` bitmap is updated to reflect the new layout.
-5. The device size is potentially reduced if significant space is freed.
+6. The device size is potentially reduced if significant space is freed.

 Here's a flowchart of the disk compaction process: